torvalds/linux/Documentation/mm/unevictable-lru.rst

 memory controller; see Documentation/admin-guide/cgroup-v1/memory.rst] by extending the lru_list enum.

-The memory controller data structure automatically gets a per-node unevictable list as a result of the "arrayification" of the per-node LRU lists (one per lru_list enum element).
+The memory controller data structure automatically gets a per-analde unevictable list as a result of the "arrayification" of the per-analde LRU lists (one per lru_list enum element).
 The memory controller tracks the movement of pages to and from the unevictable list.

-When a memory control group comes under memory pressure, the controller will not attempt to reclaim pages on the unevictable list.
+When a memory control group comes under memory pressure, the controller will analt attempt to reclaim pages on the unevictable list.
 This has a couple of
 effects:

  (1) Because the pages are "hidden" from reclaim on the unevictable list, the